mosi-sol/erc20/Ledger ERC20 Ver1/readme.md

 # LEDGER ERC20 - ver1

+Do you want #Ethereum to act like #Bitcoin ?

 following the holders of erc20 asset. this type of erc20 assets good for companies and governments.

 ### test by using `MockERC20`